JamesAGarcia/liferay-learn/docs/dxp/7.x/en/liferay-internals/extending-liferay/portlet-filters/auditing-portlet-activity-with-portlet-filters.md

       Portlet filters are `OSGi Declarative Service (DS) Component <https://enroute.osgi.org/FAQ/300-declarative-services.html>`_.
 Filters can also be applied to a portlet using a ``portlet.xml`` descriptor or a ``@PortletLifecycleFilter`` annotation.
 See Portlet 3.0 Specification for details.
    ```
    <!--TASK: Reconsider admonition link-->
-1. Enter the following properties into the `@Component` declaration:
+1. Enter the following properties into the `@Component` declaration.

    * `"javax.portlet.name=[portlet_Name]"`: This property sets the filter's target portlet.
    * `"service.ranking:Integer=100"`: This property sets the filter's ranking, with the higher integers executing first.
 Ensure the filter starts up at the beginning of the filter chain by assigning it the highest ranking.